"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 …you look like a faggot but I don’t!”

 (I know.
-A mob right now is preparing the torches and sharpening the pitchforks on social media.)
+The social media mob is preparing the torches and sharpening the pitchforks as we speak.)

 A movie like that can’t possibly be politically correct.